slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Let's get data

 I found a really great dataset of patient profiles extracted from PubMed articles via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
 I downloaded this dataset and loaded it into a local SQL Server database on a Mac.
-For further instructions on how to set this up, see this [tutorial](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).
-Another option would be to load the data into a cloud database.
+For further instructions on how to set this up, check out this [tutorial](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).

+Another option would be to load the data into a cloud database, such as Azure SQL DB.

-Next, I use Azure Data Studio to access the data.
+## Define the dataset and labels

 I wanted to run queries to extract profiles of diabetic patients.
-For the purpose of training a neural network to perform a classification task, the query will return a set of patient profiles that are diabetic and non-diabetic.
+For the purpose of training a neural network to perform a classification task, the query will return a set of patient profiles that are diabetic vs. non-diabetic (labels).

+To do this, I used Azure Data Studio to access the data.
+To connect to a SQL database using Azure Data Studio, check out this tutorial.....
+Attached are a few screenshots to get the dataset loaded correctly.

+Now we can run a few queries to inspect the data, and create our desired dataset.

 ## Convert text to integers